 - A bone that breaks much more easily than expected

 When to see a doctor

 Your bones are in a constant state of renewal — new bone is made and old bone is broken down.
 When you're young, your body makes new bone faster than it breaks down old bone and your bone mass increases.
-Most people reach their peak bone mass by their early 20s.
+After the early 20s this process slows, and most people reach their peak bone mass by age 30.
 As people age, bone mass is lost faster than it's created.